aglabx/ArraySplitter/README.md

-# ArraySplitter
-ArraySplitter: De Novo Decomposition of Satellite DNA Arrays into Monomers within Telomere-to-Telomere Assemblies
+# ArraySplitter: De Novo Decomposition of Satellite DNA Arrays

-## Introduction

-ArraySplitter is a tool for the de novo decomposition of satellite DNA arrays into monomers within telomere-to-telomere assemblies.
-It is designed to work with a very long satDNA arrays from T2T assemblies, such as those found in centromeric and pericentromeric regions.
-ArraySplitter is implemented in Python and is available as a standalone tool.
+Decomposes satellite DNA arrays into monomers within telomere-to-telomere (T2T) assemblies.
+Ideal for analyzing centromeric and pericentromeric regions on monomeric level.

+**Status:** In development.
+Optimized for 100Kb scale arrays; longer arrays will work but may take longer to process.
+Signigicanlty longerer time.

 ## Installation

+**Prerequisites**

-ArraySplitter is implemented in Python and requires Python 3.6 or later.
+* Python 3.6 or later

-To install ArraySplitter, clone the repository from GitHub and install the required dependencies using pip:
+**Installation with pip:**

 ```bash
 pip install arraysplitter